natural connected prosperous

 Some information which may assist when preparing an application to install a standard septic system for a dwelling:

-In most cases, conventional septic systems are adequate however in certain cases the Shire may require the installation of a system which produces effluent of a higher quality such as an Aerobic Treatment Unit (ATUs).
+In most cases, conventional septic systems are adequate however in certain cases the Shire may require the installation of a system which produces effluent of a higher quality.
+Secondary treatment systems previously known as Aerobic Treatment Units (ATUs) are wastwater treatment systems that produce treated effluent of secondary standard, i.e. 20mg/L of Biochemical Oxygen Demand (BOD), 30mg/L of Total Suspended Solids (TSS) and 10dfu/100mL of Escherichia coli.

-ATUs have specific installation and maintenance requirements.
-Maintenance of an ATU must be through an authorised person and evidence of a maintenance agreement must be presented to the Shire with the application to install.
+Secondary treatment systems have specific installation and maintenance requirements.
+Maintenance of a secondary treatment system must be through an authorised person and evidence of a maintenance agreement must be presented to the Shire with the application to install.

 Installation of a greywater system requires Shire approval.
 To apply to install a domestic greywater system, it is helpful to be familiar with the Code of Practice for the Reuse of Greywater in Western Australia.